GANGANI/toporesolve/README.md

 # Large Language Models

-A total of 5 LLMs were tested in various ways.
-GPT-4o-mini was tested using the API for a fee.
-Others such as Llama2, Mistral, etc are opensource and were tested via HuggingFace, some of which were fine-tuned prior to testing.
+We evaluated 1 proprietary general-purpose LLM (GPT-4o-mini), 2 open-source general-purpose ones (Llama2-7B, Phi3-mini-4k), and 3 open-source LLMs (Llama2-7B-LoRA-Toponym-Resolution, Llama2-13B-LoRA-Toponym-Resolution, and Mistral-7B-LoRA-Toponym-Resolution) [fined tuned specifically for the toponym disambiguation](https://doi.org/10.1080/13658816.2024.2405182) task.

-## Regular (Non-Finetuned) Models
+## General-purpose (non-finetuned) LLMs

 ## gpt-4o-mini

-This GPT model is a more affordable and faster option than **gpt-4o** (which is high-level and used for complex tasks, and hence, more expensive), perfect for lightweight tasks.
+This GPT model is a more affordable and faster option than **gpt-4o** (which is for more complex tasks, and hence, more expensive), and is perfect for lightweight tasks.
 It costs $0.150 per 1M input tokens as compared to gpt-4o's $2.50 per 1M input tokens.
 See https://openai.com/api/pricing/ for details.

 ### Requirements
 - Create an account on OpenAI's development platform (https://platform.openai.com/)
 - Go to Settings.
 Under Organization, select Billing.
-There click Add payment details.
+Click Add payment details.
 - Fill in necessary info (such as payment information, etc)
-- Select credit limit (has upper limit of 100 dollars), and if selecting auto-renewal, choose when to do so and amount to renew with.
+- Select credit limit (upper limit of $100), and set auto-renewal options.
+(We didn't use auto-renewal).
-- You can perform tasks in the user iterface, or you can create an API key (with necessary permissions) [here](https://platform.openai.com/api-keys) to use in code.
+- You can perform tasks on the user interface, or you can create an API key (with necessary permissions) [here](https://platform.openai.com/api-keys) to use within your code.
 - You can view your usage details, how much credit you have left, etc on the [dashboard](https://platform.openai.com/usage).

-### Usage (Python)
+### Python usage of gpt-4o-mini

 ```py
 client = OpenAI(api_key = 'api-key') # replace with your api key